Disclosure: This article contains affiliate links. We may earn a commission from purchases at no extra cost to you, which helps our travel content.

 Ellie Watanabe

 Those prayer flags against the mountains look incredible!
-Bhutan has been on my bucket list forever.
+Bhutan just moved way up my bucket list.

 Ellie Watanabe